 - Festivals and holidays…plenty of those

 Festivals in India have a broader significance and deep ramifications for business.
 Deals are not done during certain periods for some religions, communities, or regions.
 Festivals are not uniform in India; it varies based on region and religion.
-For example, eastern India might be completely closed for a week during the Durga Puja, while business continues usual in other parts of the country.
+For example, eastern India might be completely closed for a week during the Durga Puja, while business continues as usual in other parts of the country.
 Being aware of these events is important for planning.

-- Patience, patience and more patience
+- Patience, patience, and more patience

 For more on Axis Group International’s Global Procurement & Supply solutions email us at email@example.com